clstmbrly/Practice-Testing-Area/1_ssh.md

 collection: userconfig
 ---

-When you use Secure Shell (SSH) to remotely access a UNIX-like server on your network, authenticating with your PIV is the most secure method.
-It provides strong security measures that protect your username and password from exposure through malicious activities like traffic sniffing.
+When you use Secure Shell (SSH) to remotely access a UNIX-like server on your network, your PIV is the most secure method of authentication.
+Your PIV provides strong security measures that protect your username and password from exposure through network intrusion activities like malicious traffic sniffing.
+A PIV chip is very difficult to counterfeit, and impersonation would require the attacker to both possess your PIV and know your PIN).
+With PIV three-factor authentication, it would be nearly impossible for an attacker to also replicate your biometric [fingerprint, etc.]).
+Clearly, a PIV protects your identity in ways that software options, which are more vulnerable to attack, cannot.

+Other methods of authentication are available, such as Linux' Pluggable Authentication Modules (PAM) tied to directories.

 The most secure login method for SSH is to use a PIV card for authentication.
 PIVs provide key pairs, encyption, xxxxx, and Transport Layer Security [TLS]/Secure Sockets Layer [SSL], which prevents "packet sniffing)."<!--SSL is on the way out...?-->.